nus-cs2113-AY2122S1/tp/docs/README.md

 # MediVault

 MediVault is a Command Line Interface (CLI) application that will help to manage medication supplies within a pharmacy.
-It is an integrated solution that provides real-time tracking of stock, orders and dispensing of medication.
+It is an integrated solution that provides real-time tracking of stocks, prescriptions and orders.

 Useful links: